nickmccoll/TreeAnalyzer/README.md

 cd ..
 ```

 You can download it into your work directory, jobs will run automatically if they are run with the "data" directory in the execution directory.
-Otherwise you can set an enviornment variable to pick it up from some other location: `TREEANALYZER_DATA="/Users/nmccoll/Dropbox/Work/Projects/HHbbWW/hbbww_data"`
+Otherwise you can set an enviornment variable to pick it up from some other location: `export TREEANALYZER_DATA="/Users/nmccoll/Dropbox/Work/Projects/HHbbWW/hbbww_data/"`